“Wind Machine” by Sammy Nestico

 The faculty of VCU’s Jazz Studies program have been recognized by students, alumni and the jazz community for their accomplishments as musicians, instructors and much more.
 To learn more about their experience and achievements on the stage, in the classroom and in the community, select a faculty member from the list below.

-Antonio García, Director of Jazz Studies, SJE, Jazz Orchestra I, Trombone, Music Industry
+- Antonio García, Director of Jazz Studies, Trombone, Jazz Orchestra I, Small Jazz Ensemble, Jazz Theory, Music Industry